robmurray-avant/SUNSIGHT-TI84Plus/README.md

 - atmospheric pressure in mb/hPa
 - temperature in °C

-North/South, East/West, limb and index-error direction are entered as numbered choices to reduce sign mistakes.
+North/South, East/West, limb and index-error direction are entered as numbered choices to reduce the chance of sign mistakes.

 ## Standard acceptance test — Case A